AjayEstuate/ArchLens/README.md

-# Spring Boot - Hive Connection POC
+# Spring Boot - ArchLens

 Spring Boot project to demonstrate how to connect to Hive.